-Brisbane is the third most populous city in Australia with a population of over 2.3 million people.
-Brisbane City is approximately 3 square kilometres in size with parks covering 8% of the total area.
-The predominant age group in Brisbane is 25-34 years with most households being made up of childless couples working in a professional occupation.
+Brisbane is the third most populous city in Australia with a population of over 2.3 million.
+Brisbane is approximately 15,826 square kilometres in size.
+The predominant age group in Brisbane is 25-34 years with most households consisting of childless couples working in a professional occupation.

 Agent commissions in Queensland are currently the second-highest in Australia, to sell a property in Brisbane with a traditional agent you can expect to pay around 2.5% – 2.70% plus GST on average.
 On top of a commission, if you sell with a traditional agent, you would also generally pay additional advertising fees which can increase your total cost significantly.
 For example, in a competitive suburb like Newstead, the top upgrade available on realestate.com.au may be a few thousand dollars.
 All up, your total cost is likely to be $14,000 – $20,000+ if you decide to sell with a traditional agent as opposed to as low as $694 if you sell your home yourself with the help of PropertyNow.

 The real estate market in Brisbane has been slowing down and although there has still been an increase, boosted by population growth, low-interest rates, and level of affordability compared to other cities – it is far lesser than the growth seen in previous years.

 Dwelling values in Brisbane are up by 0.3%.
 House values have grown within the past three months with dwelling values up 1.8%.
 This shows an annual growth rate of 0.8% over the past decade.

 As of January 2020, the median dwelling price in Brisbane is $497,491 with median house values at $543,992 and median unit values of $385,133.
 Overall, the Australian housing market, in general, is into a strong recovery period of six months coming into a new decade.